gradio-app/gradio/guides/05_tabular-data-science-and-plots/creating-a-dashboard-from-supabase-data.md

 **Prerequisites:** To start, you will need to have a free Supabase account, which you can sign up for here: https://app.supabase.com/

-We'll cover the following steps in this end-to-end Guide:
+In this end-to-end guide, you will learn how to:

 * Creating tables in Supabase
 * Writing data to Supabase using the Supabase Python Client